mapvex/soccer-stars-ai/README.md

 # soccer-stars-ai
 This is a program that can automatically play a flash game named Soccer Stars.
 It works by intercepting the packets sent by the game server, decodes them, constructs a game state locally, simulates all possible moves, and evaluates them to find the best one and execute it.

+Note that this project was written just for educational purposes, so don't expect a working product without fiddling with it yourself.

 # Dependancies / requirements
 * jNetPcap (for capturing game packets)
 * SikuliX (for interacting with the game environment)